Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 1. Memorandum of understanding (MOU)
    - This agreement provides a framework for collaboration.
 While not legally binding, it establishes a commitment to the partnership and outlines the responsibilities and expectations of each partner [@duru_grant_2021; @national_center_for_education_statistics_memoranda_nodate; @rel_west_data_nodate].
 This document may also be synonymous with a letter of intent or letter of support.
-2. Data use agreements (DUAs)
+2. Data use agreement (DUA)
-   - A DUA is a contractual agreement that provides the terms and conditions for working with data that are restricted-use or contain identifiable information, often protected under laws such as HIPAA or FERPA.
+   - A DUA is a contractual agreement that provides the terms and conditions for working with data that are restricted-use (i.e., contain sensitive or identifiable information), often protected under laws such as HIPAA or FERPA.
 In addition to describing what data will be shared and a time frame for sharing, DUAs may include information such as the purposes for which the data can be used, data security and safeguarding expectations, and data destruction rules [@feeney_using_2021; @fsu_office_of_research_research_nodate; @geraghty_formalize_2021].
 DUAs are commonly written for data sharing when partnering with school districts.
 As an example, a DUA may include the terms for sharing, working with, and storing education records data.
-However, DUAs can be used to provide guidance for outgoing data as well (e.g., if a researcher is sharing their original data with an agency).
+However, DUAs can be used to provide guidance for outgoing data as well (i.e., a researcher is sharing their original data with an agency).
 DUAs can be standalone documents or may be incorporated into an MOU.
-3. Non-disclosure agreements (NDAs)
+3. Non-disclosure agreement (NDA)
     - NDAs, which also may be synonymous with confidentiality agreements, restrict the use of proprietary or confidential information [@university_of_washington_sharing_nodate] and are legally enforceable agreements.

 Not only do the types of agreements required differ across partners, but how and when those agreements are submitted will also vary.
 As one example, when working with school districts, some districts may have informal data request systems in place where you simply submit required documentation for approval.
 Others may have formal systems in place, including their own institutional review process that involves a committee reviewal timeline.
 This process is often kicked off by submitting a research request application.
 In addition to providing information about the study, these requests often ask researchers to submit documents such as:

 - The researcher's institutional approved IRB documentation
-- Any required agreement forms (e.g., DUA, NDA, Confidentiality agreement)
+- Any required agreement forms (e.g., DUA, NDA, confidentiality agreement)
 - Consent/assent forms
   - This may be a copy of the consent/assent forms submitted to your institutional IRB.
 However, in some cases, districts may require an additional consent form to be completed by parents, specifying the specific records that will be shared, before disclosing education records [@university_of_michigan_guidance_2019].